8rents/wpl-sync/README.md

 ### Does the user have admin?

-if so abort and suggest using Windows Linux Subsystem instead of this script
+if so abort and suggest using Windows Linux Subsystem instead of this script.

+### IDK but this is brual

+Docker doesn't work w/o admin....
+WTF

+### But there's Portable-VirtualBox!!!

+---

 ### Is there a relevent USB Plugged in?